 Feb 24 | 10:00 AM - 12:30 PM CST | Grand Hyatt Taipei — The Residence

-Co-hosted by the National Human Rights Commission of Taiwan (NHRC Taiwan), and the Commission on Human Rights of the Philippines (CHRP), this workshop will explore AI governance, digital surveillance, and threats to human rights defenders, emphasizing the urgent need for stronger policy interventions in the digital space.
+Co-hosted by the National Human Rights Commission of Taiwan (NHRC Taiwan), and the Commission on Human Rights of the Philippines (CHRP), this workshop explored AI governance, digital surveillance, and threats to human rights defenders, emphasizing the urgent need for stronger policy interventions in the digital space.

 How Trade Rules Shape Global Digital Regulation (and Why We Should Care)